UniMath/agda-unimath/README.md

     proof = some-very-long-proof
   ```

-### Function arguments
+### Functions

-* Function arguments should be given without extra alignment.
-We do not align the equality symbol in a function definition.
+* We do not align the arguments or the equality symbol in a function definition.
 * If an argument is unused in a function definition, an underscore may be used.
+* If a clause of a construction does not fit on the same line as the name and variable declaration, we start the definition on a new line with two spaces of additional indentation

 ### Types